Samsung/tizen-docs/docs/application/tizen-studio-0/setup/install-sdk.md

 </style>
 <section id ="main">

-This section explains about options available to install Tizen Studio on your development hardware.
-Tizen Studio runs on all major operating systems like Windows, macOS, Ubuntu.
-You can install any release of Tizen Studio.
-However, it is recommended that you install the most recent release.
+This page guides you with various options available to install Tizen Studio on your development hardware.
+Tizen Studio runs on all major operating systems such as Windows®, Ubuntu®, and macOS®.
+It is recommended to install the latest version of Tizen Studio.
+For a seamless development experience:
 - **Plan your installation:** check for the necessary hardware and software requirements.
-- **Install Tizen Studio:**  follow the installation guides for each operating system.
+- **Install Tizen Studio:**  follow the installation instructions for each operating system.
-- **Configure:** After installation, to have optimal development experience, configure various Tizen Studio components.
+- **Configure Tizen Studio:**  get the optimal experience after installation by configuring various Tizen Studio components.

-Tizen Studio runs on Windows®, Ubuntu®, as well as macOS® and for installation guide, click the following as per target operating system:
+Based on your target operating system, choose the installation guide from the following:

 <!-- tiles-->
 <section id="one" class="wrapper special">
 		<div class="inner">